MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 4. Do one of the following:

-    -	To do a new capture, select **Capture** on the right side of the screen.
+    -	To take a picture, select **Capture** on the right side of the screen.
 The app will take a picture of the model.

     -	To use a picture from your camera roll, select **Camera Roll**, and then select the picture you want.